The big 111 reveal: Is this New Zealand's new non-emergency number?

 Police will today announce a new non-emergency number in a bid to free up its overwhelmed 111 system, but what will that number be?

-Police brass are keeping tight lipped so the Herald has taken an educated guess ahead of the announcement.
+Police brass are keeping tight-lipped so the Herald has taken an educated guess ahead of the announcement.

 Police Commissioner Mike Bush and Minister of Police Stuart Nash are announcing the new non-emergency number, more than 60 years after going live with the current emergency number, at Te Papa Museum this morning.